 Third, make a whiskey cocktail.
 If you want to reduce whiskey burn and mask its taste, then a whiskey cocktail is the way to go.
 And when you get the blending right, you will get a drink that you can enjoy with your friends over dinner or barbecue.
 The trick is to know how to combine the different liquids.
 There are hundreds of whiskey cocktails online that you can try out.
 You just need to play around with the ingredients until you create something that appeals to your taste buds.

 Fourth, mix whiskey with mineral water.
 Instead of using ordinary water, you should instead mix your whiskey with mineral water.
 Apart from helping to reduce the burn, mineral water will also help to retain the drink’s natural flavors.
 Tonic water works great with whiskey.

-Every whiskey will likely burn your throat, regardless of the quality, brand or price you have paid.
-But as you can see, there are some methods you can experiment with to reduce the burning sensation.
-I’m sure with time, you will eventually identify a strategy that works best for you, to ensure you enjoy your favourite brand of whiskey, without having to deal with a burning throat!
+Most whiskies will likely burn your throat, regardless of the quality, brand, or price paid.
+But as you can see, there are some methods you can experiment with to try and reduce the burning sensation.
+I’m sure with time, you will eventually identify a strategy that works best for you, to ensure you enjoy and can taste the deep flavors of whiskey, without having to deal with a burning throat!

 Any tips?
 Leave us a comment on how you overcome whiskey burn